 Supply Chain Efficiency vs. Supply Chain Effectiveness

 The emphasis on speed, accuracy, and maximum return on investment (ROI)—usually tied to cost reductions and value creation—has, in the digital age, become a major component of effective supply chain management.
-But supply chain effectiveness has not been given the same consideration, and as a result, companies with otherwise stellar optimisation methodologies continue to struggle with obtaining long-term positive results through SCM.
+But supply chain effectiveness has not been given the same consideration, and as a result, companies with otherwise stellar optimization methodologies continue to struggle with obtaining long-term positive results through SCM.

 This problem stems in large part from the tendency to conflate two terms which are indeed interrelated with, but still distinct from, one another.

-Supply Chain Efficiency is an internal standard for measuring performance with regard to how well a company leverages its available resources to meet its goals for cost savings, process optimisation, etc. You can think of supply chain efficiency as “doing things well,” although of course excellent performance at an irrelevant or even damaging process is a net loss for the company performing such a process.
+Supply Chain Efficiency is an internal standard for measuring performance with regard to how well a company leverages its available resources to meet its goals for cost savings, process optimization, etc. You can think of supply chain efficiency as “doing things well,” although of course excellent performance at an irrelevant or even damaging process is a net loss for the company performing such a process.

-The term efficiency itself can be considered abstract and subjective; peak efficiency at one organisation may be regarded as anything but at another, and maximising efficiency within one area of your business can have a detrimental effect on others.
+The term efficiency itself can be considered abstract and subjective; peak efficiency at one organization may be regarded as anything but at another, and maximizing efficiency within one area of your business can have a detrimental effect on others.
 For example, an extremely efficient supply chain might excel at obtaining the lowest possible cost for essential materials, but only by sacrificing quality or timely delivery.
 As a result, customer satisfaction drops, sales decline, and the company pays a heavy toll for its “peak efficiency.”

 Finally, because it is largely an internal standard, supply chain efficiency is ill-equipped to compensate for unexpected, large-scale disruptions in the global supply chain.
 Efficiency that depends on lowest possible price points for raw materials, minimal customer service and support, and minimum standards for product quality will quickly vanish when disruptors like the Covid pandemic, natural disasters, or international conflict wreak havoc.

-Supply Chain Effectiveness is focused on external criteria, with a special emphasis on the organisation’s success at meeting the expectations and demands of investors, customers, and suppliers.
+Supply Chain Effectiveness is focused on external criteria, with a special emphasis on the organization’s success at meeting the expectations and demands of investors, customers, and suppliers.
 Consideration for these external standards (which include, for example, customer satisfaction and strategic spending based on market conditions) are a large part of the reason effective supply chains are sometimes referred to as responsive supply chains.

 When measuring supply chain effectiveness, the goal is “do the right things,” i.e. implementing improvements to balance hard target items like cost reductions with soft, value-centric targets that can lead to a better ROI through strategic planning, collaboration with external parties, and leveraging supply chain insights harvested through data management and analysis to improve operations, strategic decision making, and spend management planning.